xavdid/serenity-for-sale/src/faqs.md

 The van contains two 7 gallon water containers:

-1. The fresh water one can be filled from most water fill stations (we usually used Prima water stations, found all over the country at grocery stores.
+1. The fresh water tank can be filled from most water fill stations (we usually filled up with friends or used Prima water stations, found all over the country at grocery stores.
 It costs ~\$3 for 7 gallons of fresh water).
-2. The gray water that collects used water from the sink.
+2. The gray water tank collects used water from the sink.

 The water is pumped through the pipes to the sink by an Shurflo electric pump and accumulator.